stellar/.github/CODE_OF_CONDUCT.md

   us anywhere.
 Instead, focus on helping to resolve issues and learning from mistakes.
 * Most of all, **be excellent to each other.**

+## Contributions to Open Source Software
+If you are contributing to a Stellar open source development project, which is managed by Stellar Development Foundation ("Stellar OSS"), then you acknowledge that all your contributions  are contributed by you under the Apache 2.0 license.
+If your employer(s) has rights to intellectual property that you create that includes your contributions to Stellar OSS, you represent that you have received permission to make your contributions on behalf of that employer, that your employer has waived such rights for your contributions to SDF, or that your employer has executed a separate agreement with SDF.

 ## Diversity Statement
 We encourage everyone to participate and are committed to building a community for all.
 We are committed to being a community that everyone feels good about joining.
 Although we may not be able